Configure Prisma Access Colo-Connect

 • Prisma Access (Managed by Panorama)

-• A Prisma Access (Managed by Panorama) deployment running a minimum Cloud Services plugin version of 4.1 and a minimum dataplane version of 10.2.4
+• Up to 20 Gbps per compute region requires a Prisma Access deployment running a minimum Cloud Services plugin version of 4.1 and a minimum dataplane version of 10.2.4.

 Prisma Access Colo-Connect consists of the following components: